albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

+While `int` is a type and we can create a variable of type `int`, `void` is not a type.
 The keyword `void` is used by methods to indicate that the method returns nothing.

 This quite unique to Java as other languages always return a type.
 The decision of having `void` as a non-type caused some complications in the newer versions of Java, such as lambda.